-Assign the Weather Sensitivity Code as follows unless notified by ERCOT to assign a different Weather Sensitivity Code, per Section 11 of the Protocols.
+Assign the Weather Sensitivity Code as follows unless notified by ERCOT to assign a different Weather Sensitivity Code, per Protocol Section 11, Data Acquisition and Aggregation.

-- A. Assign NWS for ESI IDs with a meter data type code of NIDR. - B. Assign WS for ESI IDs which have a meter data type code of IDR.
+- A. Assign NWS for ESI IDs with a meter data type code of NIDR. - B. Assign NWS for ESI IDs that have a profile type code of BUSIDRRQ. - C. Assign WS to all other ESI IDs.